1924 British Mount Everest expedition: Second: Norton and Somervell

 The summit was less than 280 m above Norton when he decided to turn around because of increasing terrain difficulty, insufficient time and doubts of his remaining strength.
-He re-joined Somervell at 2 pm; and they descended.
-Shortly after they joined up, Somervell accidentally dropped his ice axe and it fell down the north face and out of view.
+He re-joined Somervell at 2:00 p.m. and they descended.
+Shortly after they joined up, Somervell accidentally dropped his ice axe and it fell down the North Face and out of view.

 While following Norton, Somervell suffered a severe problem with a blockage of his throat, and he sat down to await his death.
 In a desperate last attempt, he compressed his lungs with his arms, and suddenly disgorged the blockage – which he described as the lining of his throat.
 He then followed Norton, who was by now 30 minutes ahead, unaware of the life-threatening episode to his partner.

-Below Camp V it had turned dark, but they managed to reach Camp IV at 9:30 pm and were using "electric torches".
+Below Camp V it had turned dark, but they managed to reach Camp IV at 9:30 p.m. and were using "electric torches".
 They were offered oxygen bottles by Mallory (a sign of his conversion to the shunned aid) but their first wish was to drink water.
 During the night, Mallory discussed his plan with expedition leader Norton, to make a final attempt with Andrew Irvine and to use oxygen.

 That night, Norton was struck with a severe pain in his eyes.
 By morning, he was completely snow blind and remained blinded for sixty hours.
 Norton remained in Camp IV on 5 June because he was most familiar with Nepalese and he assisted with co-ordinating the porters from his tent.
 On 6 June, Norton was carried down to Camp III (Advanced Base Camp) by a group of six porters who took turns carrying him.
 In the film, The Epic of Everest, Norton is seen being carried by one of the porters into Camp III.